Table of contents

 This is because a person can have more than one job.

-Estimates of jobs can be compiled from a number of sources, including Short-Term Employment Surveys (STES), the Quarterly Public Sector Employment Survey (QPSES), the Business Register and Employment Survey (BRES) and the Labour Force Survey (LFS).
+Estimates of jobs can be compiled from a number of sources, including short-term employment surveys (STES), the Quarterly Public Sector Employment Survey (QPSES), the Business Register and Employment Survey (BRES) and the Labour Force Survey (LFS).

 BRES is an annual survey and the official source of employee and employment estimates by detailed geography and industry.

-WFJ versus PAYE RTI
+WFJ compared with HMRC PAYE RTI

 Main differences